aaw/cnfc/examples/README.md

 Examples
 ========

+   * [attacking chessboard](attacking-chessboard): Finds a configuration of a chess board with a prescribed number of empty squares with different numbers of pieces attacking.
    * [cuboid](cuboid): Finds a [Perfect Cuboid](https://mathworld.wolfram.com/PerfectCuboid.html).
    * [minesweeper](minesweeper): Places mines on a minesweeper board to generate patterns in the numbered tiles.
    * [nonagram](nonagram): Solves [nonagram puzzles](https://en.wikipedia.org/wiki/Nonogram).